- Bishop Auckland

 Milk / baby food warming facility.
 High chair in the cafe.
 Baby changing facilities are located in the cafe toilet.

 Killhope has a newly refurbished shop and cafe!
 Admission to the café and shop is free, so why not pop in to pick up a souvenir, grab a coffee or a bite to eat?

-Killhope Lead Mining Museum has not told us if they are fully wheelchair friendly.
+No, Killhope Lead Mining Museum is not wheelchair friendly.

 No, Killhope Lead Mining Museum have stated they are not pushchair friendly.